payu-india/CMS-Chatbot/reference/Pre-Authorize Payment/pre-authorize-payments-for-upi/upi-one-time-mandate-transaction-api-payu-hosted.md

 next:
   description: ''
 ---
-# UPI One-Time Mandate Intent and Collect Flow

 This section describes the request and response parameters with sample request and response for UPI One-Time mandate Intent and Collect flow with PayU Hosted Checkout integration (non-seamless flow).
-For more information on integration, refer to [UPI One-Time Mandate](doc:upi-intent-one-time-mandate-integration-payu-hosted#/).
+For more information on integration, refer to [UPI One-Time Mandate](doc:upi-intent-one-time-mandate-integration-payu-hosted).

 ## Request Parameters